skycoin/obelisk/blocktree.md

 bt => {...
     Root : { ...
 Hash : "<Sha256#1>", Depth: 1 ...} -> { ...
 Hash : "<Sha256#3>", Depth: 2 ...}.
-    TotalBlocks: 2,
+    TotalBlockRecords: 2,
     MaximumDepth: 2
 ...}

 ```

 ### GetBlockDepth
-- Returns the number of blocks between the given blockRecord and the root of the blockRecord tree
+- Returns the number of blockRecords between the given blockRecord and the root of the blockRecord tree
 #### Signature
 ```
 func (bt *BlockRecordTree) GetBlockDepth(b *BlockRecord) uint64 {